stefaandesmet2003/ArduinoProjects/DCC/README.md

 - similarly, JMRI can synchronize with eg. loconet fast clock, but not xpnet : JMRI doesn't handle the xpnet broadcast of fast clock by the CommandStation (proprietary xpnet extension by Kufer not implemented in JMRI)
 - as a result, CommandStation & JRMI cannot synchronize fast clocks over xpnet

+## note on stealing locos between xpnet devices
+- multiple xpnet devices can control the same loc decoder.
+A 'loc_stolen' event is sent to the device that lost control of a loc.
+- JMRI implements a polling of the loc status (speed & functions) and maintains these when taking over control
+--> TODO for the CS local UI, and throttle
+- release loco from local UI : not yet implemented (can be done by modifying locobuffer directly)
+--> the loc will then be seen as 'free' by another xpnet device
+- release loco from xpnet device :
+--> no specific xpnet command available for this function -->'Remove Loc from Command Station Stack' command removes loc from the locobuffer, but then the current settings are lost, ie. cannot be taken over by the stealing device
+- When JMRI receives the loc stolen notification, it continues to poll the CS for the loc status, and can steal the loc back at any time
+--> initially there was an issue with this, but solved after correctly implementing the F13_F28 Status Response (0xE4-0x51)
+- loc stolen notify on local UI : todo!

 ## todo
 - UI : add power on/off, add dcc clock time
 - UI : rework code
-- lok_stolen_by_pc etc -> rework locobuffer & organizer (orgz_old_lok_owner=dirty)
---> ongoing in commit 17/06, needs rework on UI
-- release loco from local UI :
-  --> not sure how JMRI can steal a loc, it keeps polling the lost loco but stops after a while
-  --> looks like an issue in JMRI, because after a while JMRI doesn't poll loc information inquiry (the only way to know the 'loc_is_free' bit
-  --> even if UI/throttle release the loc in locobuffer, JMRI will not reclaim the loc (needs JMRI restart)
 - loc stolen notification on local UI
 - appstub clean-up
 - modify timing for short detection on programming track at startup
 --> when the accessory decoder is powered from DCC, the inrush current on the 470uF smoothing capacitor is seen as a short on the programming track, and the programming is aborted
 --> timing for short detection is too tight
+--> same for programming a loc with smoothing capacitor --> prog track could stay powered on as well? (but this doesn't solve the short detection by the inrush currents)
 - CS blijft fast clock msgs sturen tijdens programming, is dat ok?
 - accessory screen (for decoupler rails & lights)
 --> keys have toggle on/off function on the decoder outputs